The global derived period map: The period map

-We may compute the natural map in the category of sheaves of algebras and thus arrange that $v$ is a homomorphism.
+We may compute the natural map in the category of sheaves of algebras and thus arrange that $\bar v$ is a homomorphism.

 Now $Rf_{*}\C$ only depends on the underlying topological space, hence it is a homotopy locally constant sheaf on $t(T)$ by the classical result.
 By Corollary \ref{cor-formality} this is actually formal, i.e.\ quasi-isomorphic to the graded local system of its cohomology sheaves.
 But as $t(T)$ is simply connected this must be a constant sheaf, which is of course quasi-isomorphic to $V$.
-Thus we let $\phi$ be Deligne's canonical quasi-isomorphism $V \to Rf_{*}\C$, tensored with $\cat O_{T}$. \end{proof}
+Thus we let $\varphi$ be Deligne's map from \ref{thm-deligne}, tensored with $\cat O_{T}^{alg}$.